k1lgor/hugo-portfolio/content/_index.md

           description: |2-
               Responsibilities:

-              * Ensuring the safety of the vessel and crew
+              * Ensuring the safety of both the vessel and its crew
               * Support shipboard organization
               * Take charge of navigational and cargo watch
               * Leading small group of people
               * Strong work ethic
-              * Teamwork
+              * Time management
     design:
       columns: '2'
   - block: accomplishments